yuanjia01/yuanjia01.github.io/_drafts/2022-02-21-legendre-transform.md

-As an aside, transforms of non-convex functions are related to convex hulls and the [Maxwell construction](https://en.wikipedia.org/wiki/Maxwell_construction), but to avoid these complexities, we'll deal only with convex or concavee functions going forward.
+As an aside, transforms of non-convex functions are related to convex hulls and the [Maxwell construction](https://en.wikipedia.org/wiki/Maxwell_construction), but to avoid these complexities, we'll deal only with convex or concave functions going forward.

-## Derivative inverses
+## Differentials and potentials

 Behavior of differentials: